orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	  - [ ] Testing/Simulating with fewer resources, see how that impacts behavior; temporal/visual/...
 (Modeling resources?)
 	  - [ ] Not having access to inner perceived structure (transduction/..)/equivalency rules
 - [ ] Keep pulsing certain directionalitiws for changes in sone "does it continue", agift behavior based on such changes
-- [ ] Proved in some finite space as opposed to general one.
-- [ ] Dangers of simulating ignorances (removing certain inhibitions; (same for safety constraints in some sense..))

 ---